Interview tips to help IT consultants increase their odds of securing an in-person interview.

-4) What do you think makes a good Project Manager?
+4. What do you think makes a good Project Manager?

-Let your experience do the talking for this question; show confidence with a strong answer that’s memorable — make it you!
+Let your experience do the talking for this question; show confidence with a firm answer that’s memorable — make it you!
 Ask yourself, how will I impact the organization and all stakeholders involved (customers, shareholders, and the team).
 To better prepare, consider these tips:

-Identify your top three strengths.
-Know them.
+- Identify your top three strengths.
+Know them

-Choose three strengths that also closely relate to the client’s needs.
+- Choose three strengths that also closely relate to the client’s needs

-Leave the interviewer with a statement unique to you — a mantra.
+- Leave the interviewer with a statement unique to you — a mantra

-Keep it crisp and concise, easily written down in one or two sentences.
+- Keep it crisp and concise, easily written down in one or two sentences

-5) What aspect(s) of project management do you find most rewarding or most challenging?
+5. What aspect(s) of project management do you find most rewarding or most challenging?

-Show personality in this response: tell a brief story or explain a past scenario that speaks to ‘why you are a PM.’
+To equip the interviewer with the right information, consider this one (most important) tip: show personality in this response: tell a brief story or explain a past scenario that speaks to ‘why you are a PM.’

 Speaking with an agency contact is the first opportunity to create a good impression and communicate your superior skills/fit as an IT consultant.
 And as it pertains to project managers, the initial discussion should cover a plethora of crucial details (e.g., soft skills, technical knowledge, past performance, and personality).
-Rather than dwell on the “what-ifs,” do adequate research and prepare by curating your best material; project examples and success stories you are proud to share.
-And, of course, be yourself.
-It’s the only factor you can completely control.
+Rather than dwell on the “what-ifs,” do adequate research and prepare by curating your best material, project examples, and success stories you are proud to share.
+And, of course, be yourself — it’s the only factor you can completely control.

 Good luck in your search, we look forward to speaking with you.